BrentSeidel/Sim-CPU/README.md

 ### Simple Example
 This is not really a CPU simulator.
 Its main purpose is to blink the lights in the Pi-Mainframe in interesting patterns.

+### Intel 8080
+This is currently under development.
+Some instructions have been implemented, but not all.
+It is expected that there are some bugs in the implemented ones.
+I would like to be able to get CP/M running on this.